What is the difference between what you teach and jiujitsu?

 - Modern knife and gun use

-Total Ryu uses traditional tactics, techniques and principles combined with modern ideas to come up with defenses and offenses against the above types of attacks and many more.
-Many traditional techniques with small tweaks work wonderfully in current situations and many times nothing needs to be changed.
-This is because Total Ryu comes from a nonsport or combative martial art.
+Total Ryu uses traditional tactics, techniques and principles combined with modern ideas to come up with defenses and offenses against these types of attacks, and others.
+Many traditional techniques, with small tweaks, work wonderfully in current situations; just as often, nothing needs to be changed.
+This is because Total Ryu comes from a combative martial art, rather than a sport.

-We do have ground survival applications, and we look at the ground tactics as precisely that, surviving the ground.
-We also strike from the ground, sweep, lock, choke and do whatever is needed to get into a better place, on our feet.
-When one is on the ground in a real fight, the asphalt, concrete, rocks, etc, play havoc on one’s body, not to mention the other guy that will more than likely be kicking you in the head.
-However, sometimes going to the ground is what is needed.
-That is why traditional Jujitsu or Jiu jitsu has what is known as sacrifice techniques.
-These techniques use one’s body weight and the motion given to throw an opponent.
-The finish in these situations almost always uses a swift and destructive joint break or choke and then moves to a stand-up position.
+We do teach ground survival applications, but we look at the ground tactics as precisely that: surviving the ground.
+We also strike from the ground, sweep, lock, choke and do whatever is needed to back on our feet.
+When one is on the ground in a real fight, the asphalt, concrete, rocks, etc. play havoc on one’s body—not to mention the other guy that will likely be kicking you in the head.
+However, sometimes going to the ground is what is needed, and that’s why traditional jujitsu or jiu jitsu has what is known as sacrifice techniques that use one’s body weight and they opponent’s motion to throw them.
+The finish in these situations almost always uses a swift and destructive joint break or choke and then moves back to a standing position.